Desertec

-DESERTEC is a foundation that promotes the production of renewable energy in deserts.
-The project aims at creating a global renewable energy plan based on the concept of harnessing sustainable powers from sites where renewable sources of energy are more abundant and transferring it through high-voltage direct current transmission to consumption centers.
-The foundation also works on concepts involving green hydrogen.
-Multiple types of renewable energy sources are envisioned, but the natural climate of the deserts is key to creating the plan.

-The DII evolved in several steps.
-The first idea was to focus on the transmission of renewable power from the MENA region to Europe.
-The next idea focused on meeting the domestic demand.
-The project failed twice due to the problem of transportation and cost-inefficiency.
-The initiative was revived in 2020 with a focus on green hydrogen, catering to both domestic demand and exports to foreign markets.

-Organizations, milestones, and activities
+Desertec (Often: DESERTEC) is a non-profit foundation aimed at sustainably and ecologically producing electricity in sunny regions of the world.
+Sunny deserts are therefore the focus.
+The energy is intended to be used locally, but also exported to industrial regions, e.g., by means of High Voltage Direct Current (HVDC).
+Energy partnerships are intended to enable development prospects.

+The concept for energy supply was developed by the Trans-Mediterranean Renewable Energy Cooperation (TREC), an international network of politicians, scientists, and economists.
+The Desertec Foundation emerged from this network and is a non-profit organization.

+Several scientific studies, including those from the German DLR, suggest that the concept is feasible and can provide ecological and economic benefits for both Europe and Africa.
+However, photovoltaic and solar thermal power plants were not economically able to compete with fossil fuels locally or in Europe in the early 2010s, causing delays in the project's implementation.

+After the price of solar thermal power plants and photovoltaics dropped significantly, initial pilot projects such as the Ouarzazate Power Plant (Al Noor Project, Morocco) and the Benban Solar Park (Egypt) were built.

+History of DESERTEC Foundation

+Concept Development by TREC (2003-2008)

 DESERTEC was developed by the Trans-Mediterranean Renewable Energy Cooperation (TREC), a voluntary organisation founded in 2003 by the Club of Rome and the National Energy Research Center Jordan, made up of scientists and experts from across Europe, the Middle East and North Africa (EU-MENA).

-It is from this network that the DESERTEC Foundation later emerged as a non-profit organisation tasked with promoting the DESERTEC solution around the world.
+It is from this network that the DESERTEC Foundation later emerged as a non-profit organisation and started to promote their solutions around the world.
 Founding members of the foundation are the German Association of the Club of Rome, members of the network of scientists TREC as well as committed private supporters and long-time promoters of the DESERTEC idea.

-In 2009, the DESERTEC Foundation founded the Munich-based industrial initiative 'Dii GmbH' together with partners from the industrial and finance sectors.
-Its task is to accelerate the implementation of the DESERTEC Concept in the focus region EU-MENA.
+In 2009, the DESERTEC Foundation founded the Munich-based industrial initiative together with partners from the industrial and finance sectors.
+It aims to accelerate the implementation of the DESERTEC Concept in the focus region EU-MENA.

-The scientific studies done by the German Aerospace Center (DLR) between 2004 and 2007 demonstrated that the desert sun could meet rising power demand in the MENA region while also helping to power Europe, reduce carbon emissions across the EU-MENA region and power desalination plants to provide freshwater to the MENA region.
-Dii GmbH published a further study called Desert Power 2050 in June 2012.
+Scientific studies done by the German Aerospace Center (DLR) between 2004 and 2007 demonstrated that the desert sun could meet rising power demand in the MENA region while also helping to power Europe, reduce carbon emissions across the EU-MENA region and power desalination plants to provide freshwater to the MENA region.
+Dii published a further study called Desert Power 2050 in June 2012.
 It found that the MENA region would be able to meet its needs for power with renewable energy, while exporting its excess power to create an export industry with an annual volume of more than €60 billion.
-Meanwhile, by importing desert power, Europe could save around €30/MWh.
+Meanwhile, by importing desert power, Europe could save around 30 pounds/MW.

-By taking into account land and water use, DESERTEC intends to offer an integrated and comprehensive solution to food and water shortages.